Mithilesh-V/Thiran-2023/README.md

 ## Events

 #### 1. HACK-IN
-> Are you one of those fascinated by 'hacking' scenes in movies?
-Do you want to see what exploiting real-life vulnerabilities in systems is like?
-Are you smart enough to outplay the system?!
-HACK-IN to the arena of flags.
-Dare to find the cracks, hack it and capture the Flags!
+> Are you one of those fascinated by 'hacking' scenes in movies where your favorite character sneaks into the enemy's system?
+Then you are the right person for this mission.
+A Saboteur is here to mess with Thiran and it is in your own hands to find his identity.
+HACK-IN to the arena of flags, why you ask?
+Well, aren't you gonna be our event savior - dare to find the cracks, hack it and Capture The Flags.
+The clock is already tickinggg !

 >
 >**TEAM SIZE :** 2 - 3
 >